Law License Fee Information

 Click Here to Renew Your License

-Note: The renewal process will not work with Internet Explorer.
-Please use a different browser and make sure it is the latest version.
+The renewal process will not work with Internet Explorer, which is no longer supported by Microsoft.
+Please use a different browser such as Chrome, Edge, or Safari and make sure it is the latest version.

-You can read the Michigan Supreme Court’s rules concerning the State Bar of Michigan, including the rules for license fees, here .
+The Michigan Supreme Court’s rules concerning the State Bar of Michigan, including the rules for license fees, are available here.

 How much is my annual license fee?

-Michigan attorneys are required to pay an annual license fee, which consists of three separate amounts set by the Michigan Supreme Court to fund the Attorney Grievance Commission and the Attorney Discipline Board, the client security fund administered by the State Bar, and other State Bar expenses.
-Use the chart below to determine your total fee for the 2020-2021 fiscal year.
+All Michigan attorneys are required to pay an annual license fee, which consists of payments set by the Michigan Supreme Court to fund the Attorney Discipline Board, the Client Protection Fund, and the general license fee, which funds SBM’s operations.
+The license fee varies based on status.

 ||Active: 50+ years of membership